 Takes 5 minutes to toss in the slow cooker, and I included instructions for making tacos, burritos, burrito bowls, taco salad, nachos, and more.
 A lighter, vegetarian spin on one of our favorite meals.

 Whether you prefer green or not-gross-colored smoothies, here’s how we’ve made smoothies fit in a tight budget.

 I chug these a lot over the holiday, because you can find the basic ingredients anywhere, and they’re easy to drink between meals.

 Loaded with veggies and quick to toss in the crockpot or pressure cooker, Githeri is a flavorful vegetarian dinner.

 We’ve tried a lot of different versions, and this is our favorite.
 Serve with vanilla yogurt or a light drizzle of maple syrup.
-Make it healthier by adding chopped fruit to sweeten it instead.
+Make it even better by adding chopped fruit to sweeten it instead.
+Get the recipe here!

 Drinking fresh vegetable and fruit juices is EXPENSIVE.
 Here’s how we’ve made it fit in a small budget.

-So whether you’re proud of yourself during this post-holiday, or like me, you came too close to your inner 5 year-old, maybe these recipes can help.
-They’re simple, full of real food, and incredibly frugal.
+So whether you’re proud of yourself during this post-holiday season, or like me, you came too close to your inner 5-year-old, maybe these recipes can help.
+They’re simple, full of clean food, and incredibly frugal.

 What are your clean eating goals for the New Year?